SQream/sqream_docs/operational_guides/foreign_tables.rst

 ---------------------------

 One of the main reasons for staging data is to examine the content and modify it before loading.
-Assume we are unhappy with weight being in pounds, because we want to use kilograms instead.
+Assume we are unhappy with weight being in pounds because we want to use kilograms instead.
 We can apply the transformation as part of a query:

 .. code-block:: sql